BetterHelp is an online therapy platform providing affordable and convenient mental health services worldwide.

 - No technical glitches to disrupt sessions.

-It provides more convenient access to care for many.
 As long as there is a good therapist-client relationship, the communication medium does not appear to impact outcomes significantly.

 Conclusion